spinnaker/spinnaker.github.io/setup/security/authorization/index.md

 ### Applications

-Set permissions for an existing application using the application configration:
+Set permissions for an existing application using the application configuration:

 {% include figure
    image_path="./applications_permissions.png"